How to Afford School Expenses

 School Bags

-The price of Kathmandu backpacks on sale are the same as ones from Target, Big W and Kmart anyway, so it is worth it getting them when you can.
+The price of Kathmandu backpacks on sale are the same as ones from Target, Big W and Kmart anyway, so it is worth it to get them when you can.

 Lunchboxes

-Since kids are being taught by apps, learning coding, podcasting and social media, it’s my opinion that these devices are essential for your children and schooling.
+Since kids are being taught by apps, learning coding, podcasting and social media, so these devices are essential for your children and schooling.
 Expensive, but essential.

 To Reduce Costs